bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 If all tests pass, stage, commit, and push the changes to the repository.
 Once in the repository, the tests will be rerun by a GitHub Action.
 Ensure that this passes before moving on.

 <ins>Step 3</ins>:\
-Once all tests pass, create a PR for the changs and get someone to review them.
+Once all tests pass, create a PR for the changes and get someone to review them.
 When the PR is created, all changes to the flyway migration will be ran, the API and frontend will be spun up.
 Then you will be able to access the development environment application to ensure that the changes you made behave as expected.

 <ins>Step 4</ins>:\
 Once the PR is approved, and merged in, the test deployment of the application will be updated with the changes.
 Once all the tests pass, the prod environment will be updated.